 Lobster ravioli isn’t a braggart.
 It doesn’t demand attention.
 It humbly shares the limelight and takes a bow with the rest of the cast.

-And the ravioli doesn’t mind sharing the plate with a different type of seafood, because it’s acknowledges that crab is pretty stellar too.
+And the ravioli doesn’t mind sharing the plate with a different type of seafood, because it’s acknowledged that crab is pretty stellar too.

 2. Baked Lobster Ravioli Limoncello Cream Sauce